MaterializeInc/materialize/doc/user/content/get-started/quickstart.md

 ## Step 0.
 Sign into the Console

-Open the [Materialize console](https://console.materialize.com/) and, if not already signed in, sign in.
-By default, the SQL Shell should display in the console.
-You can also select SQL Shell in the console's left-hand menu.
+Navigate to the [Materialize console](https://console.materialize.com/) and sign in.
+By default, you should land in the SQL Shell.
+If you're already signed in, you can access the SQL Shell in the left-hand menu.

 ## Step 1.
 Ingest streaming data